ErikEJ/erikej.github.io/_drafts/2021-12-01-ef6-sqlserver-cache-pollution.md

 }
 ```

-First, a DbSet is added to the DbContext.
+First, a DbSet for the `StringSplitResult` class is added to the DbContext.

-Then the mapping for the built-in `STRING_SPLIT` Table Valued Function (TVF) is added, using the EF 6 `DbFunction` attribute, combined with `DbFunctionDetails` from the third party library.
+Then the mapping for the built-in `STRING_SPLIT` Table Valued Function (TVF) is added, using the EF 6 `DbFunction` attribute, combined with `DbFunctionDetails` from the third party `EntityFramework.CodeFirstStoreFunctions` library.

 Let's test the code and inspect the generated SQL!